-In 2019, when the initial Action plan was being developed, a comment period of at least 45 days, as required by HUD, was provided for citizens, affected local governments, and other interested parties an opportunity to comment on the initial draft and subsequent substantial amendments to the Action Plan.
+When the initial Action plan was being developed in 2019, a comment period of at least 45 days as required by HUD was provided for citizens, affected local governments, and other interested parties an opportunity to comment on the initial draft.
 The initial public comment period began on November 7, 2019 and ended on December 23, 2019 at 5:00 PM.